ncase/anxiety/scenes/act4.md

 _.a4_fears_discussed += 1;
 ```

-b: (insert callbacks to alone-fears you used)
+`//b: (insert callbacks to alone-fears you used)`

+b: I want to make sure you get your social needs met, the human need to belong...

-b: Will we be loved? *Can* we be loved?
+b: But, I worry: will we ever be loved? *Can* we ever be loved?

 {{if _.a4_fears_discussed==1}}
 b: I dunno, what do *you* think, human?